 - September 2021: Reviewed the SSC’s recommendation and requested additional information in preparation to initiate the regulatory amendment.

 - Winter 2022: Initial analyses developed and preliminary scoping conducted January 18-February 4.

 - March 2022: Regulatory amendment initiated and additional information and input requested of staff, the Snapper Grouper AP, and the SSC.
-The AP and SSC met and provided recommendations in April 2022.

 - September 2022: Analyses presented on snapper grouper recreational catch and releases.
 Council reviewed preliminary actions and provided guidance on alternatives to include and adjusted the development timeline for final approval in March 2023.